CrossPaste/crosspaste-desktop/README.md

 ## 🤝 Support the project

-- **🌟 Star this repository**: This is the easiest way to support Clipevery and costs nothing.
+- **🌟 Star this repository**: This is the easiest way to support CrossPaste and costs nothing.
-- **🪲 Report bugs**: Report any bugs you find on the [issue tracker](https://github.com/clipevery/clipevery-desktop/issues/new/choose).
+- **🪲 Report bugs**: Report any bugs you find on the [issue tracker](https://github.com/CrossPaste/crosspaste-desktop/issues/new/choose).
-- **📖 Translate**: Help translate and polish Clipevery into your [language](https://github.com/clipevery/clipevery-desktop/tree/main/composeApp/src/desktopMain/resources/i18n).
+- **📖 Translate**: Help translate and polish CrossPaste into your [language](https://github.com/CrossPaste/crosspaste-desktop/tree/main/composeApp/src/desktopMain/resources/i18n).
 - **📝 Contribute**: [Contribute code](./Contributing.md), comment on issues, and any contributions that can help the project are welcome.